 Taking a nap for 20 to 30 minutes can improve:

 Napping may also have long term benefits for the heart.

 Timing is everything

-When you find the right time, how long is the ideal nap?
-Most experts say anything less than 30 minutes will improve alertness.
-Anything longer can put you into a deeper sleep that makes you feel groggy for the rest of the day.
+Most experts say a nap less than 30 minutes will improve alertness.
+Anything longer can put you into deeper sleep.
+Deeper sleep can make you feel groggy for the rest of the day.

-It is important to listen to your body and rest when needed.
-This can be extremely important if you are doing something that requires your full attention like driving.
+Listen to your body and rest when needed.
+This is very important if you are doing something that demands your full attention like driving.

 Tips for Successful Napping

 Now you know what a nap can do for you, here are some napping tips:

 - Let yourself take a nap.
 Do not feel guilty.